dak180/oxidizer/flam3/README.txt

 ======================================

 changelog:

+1/26/08 better scalability across multiple CPUs by using compare and
+    swap (from Tim Hockin).  fix bug in large images (>2GB).  add flam3_srandom and flam3_malloc/free to better support wrapping with python on windows, which links with a different C runtime. add --enable-shared option to configure script (from Bobby R Ward). release as 2.7.8.

+12/16/07 fixed bug (rare random crash) identified by david burnett.
+    initialize new xforms with better defaults for parametric variations (based on interpolated-against xforms).  add id envar, like nick/url.  add clone_action envar.  return to xform interpolation based on complex logs, but make consistent decisions about counter/clockwise rotation across the sheep edges. interpolation_space attribute to flame element can be set to "linear" to go back to the simpler method, or "log" to use this new (default) method. release as 2.7.7

 10/20/07 fixed action string overflow when many xforms are present.
     added 'print_edit_depth' env var to control how many levels of